-Overall inflation has gone up 19% since 2010.1 But that doesn’t mean all costs have risen at that level.
-In fact, one necessity has risen at nearly three times that rate: health insurance premiums.
+Overall inflation has gone up over 3% since 2022.1 But that doesn’t mean all costs have risen at that level.
+In fact, one necessity has risen 7% over the last year: the average annual single and family health insurance premiums.2

 One way through that challenge: supplemental insurance plans, which can benefit employees by interrupting the self-fueling cycle of financial and health stress and have the potential to help employees maintain financial stability and physical wellness.